effie-ms/eeflows/README.md

 Tests are ran by `pytest` and `jest` test runners for python and javascript respectively.
 They can be run with the makefile via `make test`.

+## Django translations

+Project contains two commands for updating and compiling translations.
+Those two are `make makemessages` and `make compilemessages`.
+Howewer if you are adding a new language or are creating translations for the first time after setting up project, you need to run different command to create the initial locale files.
+The command is `add-locale`.
+After you have used this command once per each new language you can safely use `makemessages` and `compilemessages`

+## SPA translations

+Frontend app uses [i18next](https://github.com/i18next/i18next) for translations and locale data is stored in `public/locale/**/translations.json`.
+Translation discovery is handled in runtime and with command `extract-i18n`.
+During runtime discovered translations will be put in `translations.missing.json`, This file can be referred to for new translations added.
+**Notice: Only used translations will be automatically discovered.
+Other usages require manual extraction.**
+To add extra language, add it to `i18n.json` and run `make extract-i18n`.
+This will generate required files.
+In development Node server needs to be restarted to see updated translations.